matplo/heppy/README.md

 # recommended build/setup

+ - for full functionality (compiled with the *same* python3 >= 3.6):

+ -- FASTJET 3

+ -- PYTHIA 8

+ -- HEPMC2 and HEPMC3

+ -- LHAPDF6

+ -- ROOT 6

- - prerequisites in path (compiled with the same python3 >= 3.6:
+ - prerequisites in path (compiled with the same python3 >= 3.6):

  ```
  root-config
  pythia8-config